lyuwen/household_webpage/README.md

 * Support for multiple home groups.

-* Email notification support for superuser
+* Email notification and broadcast support for superuser